“And here we are, Space Gate SouthWest!” the tour lady presents using one of her six porcelain hands to slow the trolley to a halt.

 “What will you do, sir?” she asks, glancing behind her to the unmoving Chaos.

 He smiles.
-“I need to find a way to power a space gate,” he says.
+“I need to open the space gate,” he says.

 The two race off at that admonition, rushing at Olympian speeds for the car show.

 “So just why are we getting a car?”
 Numbers Minion asks.

 “I dunno!
 Maybe it was because of something you two did?”
 Tourism Blogging Minion returns with a grin, tag-teaming the body pillows and bags with her cohort as they split the load.